Israeli police catch two of six Palestinian jail escapees | Law-Order

 The other four escapees were still at large amid a massive manhunt by Israeli forces across northern Israel, where the Arab city of Nazareth sits, and the occupied West Bank.
 The six escapees - five of whom are members of the Islamic Jihad militant group and one with the mainstream Fatah party - broke free https://www.reuters.com/world/middle-east/six-palestinians-escape-high-security-israeli-prison-israeli-radio-2021-09-06 early on Monday by tunnelling through a hole adjacent to their cell's toilet.

-Two Palestinian militants who were among six who broke out of a maximum security Israeli jail this week were caught on Friday on a biblical hilltop in Israel's northern city of Nazareth, police said.
+Two Palestinian militants who were among six who broke out of a maximum security Israeli jail this week were caught on Friday on a biblical hilltop in Israel's northern city of Nazareth, police said, drawing rocket fire from the Gaza Strip.
 The other four escapees were still at large amid a massive manhunt by Israeli forces across northern Israel, where the Arab city of Nazareth sits, and the occupied West Bank.

 The six escapees - five of whom are members of the Islamic Jihad militant group and one with the mainstream Fatah party - broke free https://www.reuters.com/world/middle-east/six-palestinians-escape-high-security-israeli-prison-israeli-radio-2021-09-06 early on Monday by tunnelling through a hole adjacent to their cell's toilet.
-The two men captured on Mount Precipice were Islamic Jihad members, and police were tipped off by Nazareth residents who the two men had asked for food, Israeli media reported.
-Police did not provide their identities.
+The two men captured on Mount Precipice were Islamic Jihad members, police said.
+Officers were tipped off by Nazareth residents who the two men had asked for food, Israeli media reported.

+Video on social media showed Israeli officers putting two men into the back of separate police vehicles.
+The two men did not resist arrest, a police spokeswoman said.
+Hours after the two men's capture, militants in the Gaza Strip - who fought a deadly conflict with Israel in May - launched a rocket towards Israel which was intercepted by its Iron Dome missile defence system, the Israeli military said.
+There were no reports of damage or casualties.

+Palestinian factions said there would be repercussions for the two men's capture.
+"We hold Israel responsible for the lives of the two liberated prisoners who were arrested," Islamic Jihad spokesman Daoud Shehab said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)